 – iBackpacker: super easy to use, great app, but I’ve never got a job opportunity through it so I have no idea how good it actually is

 – Facebook groups: there are lots of these, people regularly post on the main Australia backpackers group but there are various job-specific groups like “Backpacker Jobs Queensland” and “Backpacker Jobs In Australia”

 Another great idea for finding a job is actually putting YOURSELF on Gumtree.
 Provide some info about yourself including your age, nationality, experience, whether you have a driving licence and/or a car, and what type of work you’d like.
 Also provide a picture – people like to see who they’re going to employ.
 I’ve had loads of calls from my ad, but again be careful.
 I met one girl who was all set to go to a farm but the owner started sending suggestive messages and she decided not to go.
 She’d also been offered porn work by someone else!!
 Another MALE friend was offered payment for “massages”!

-Of course, one of the most effective ways to find a job is to print out a huge pile of CVs and hand them out to every bar, pub, café, shop and restaurant etc you pass.
+Of course, one of the most effective ways to find a job is to print out a huge pile of CVs (you can do this at a library or Peter Pan’s travel agents also offer printing services) and hand them out to every bar, pub, café, shop and restaurant etc you pass.
 Always ask to speak to the manager and follow up after your application if they don’t get back to you.

 Finding Somewhere To Live

 Lots of people stay in hostels as soon as they arrive in Australia.
 Some never leave.

 Our plan was to stay in a hostel until we both had work, then move into an apartment or house share.
 As it happens, and as you probably know if you’re already a reader of this blog, we stayed in the hostel for five months because we loved the people and the atmosphere so much.

 Further reading: The Pros And Cons Of Living In A Hostel